CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

 - Topics shifted towards sex, money, & violence
 - ‘Love’ was replaced with ‘Like’

 Ultimately, our hypothesis that we could use the top songs of each decade to accurately predict the decade a song was on the Billboard Top 100 was true.
 Although, certain decades were predicted more accurately than others.
-Our best performing models were based heavily on TF/IDF with the top performing model being a Logistic Regression model performing 220% over baseline.
+Our best performing models were based heavily on TF/IDF with the top performing model being a Logistic Regression model with an F-1 score that was 220% over baseline.

 #### 6. DELIVERABLES:
 - [x] README file - provides an overview of the project and steps for project reproduction